oneops/oneops.github.io/user/typical-scenarios/how-cost-tracking-and-reporting-works.md

 ---
 layout: user-doc
-title: Cost Tracking
-id: "How Cost Tracking and Reporting Works"
+title: How Cost Tracking and Reporting Works
 ---

 Key concepts involved here are: